What is a Parish Council?

 Parish council meetings are open to the public and press.
-Notice of the date and time of meetings must be published in advance, usually on notice boards.
+Notice of the date and time of meetings must be published in advance, usually on notice boards & website.
 The Clerk can also provide details.

 Can I speak at a Parish Council meeting?

 Not when the PC is conducting its business.
 It is considered good practice to allocate time for the public to speak, usually at the start of the meeting.
 The chairman can call the meeting off to allow comments from the floor.

 Do councillors have to declare an interest in matters on the agenda?